How Does a Clutch Work?

 These days, clutches can last for many miles in normal driving conditions.
 Clutches on trucks that regularly carry heavy loads, however, can wear out much faster.

 If your clutch is worn out or broken, you may require a clutch replacement.
 If you are in Cooper City, FL, Davie, FL, Hollywood, FL, Pembroke Pines, FL, Weston, FL, or nearby, University Auto Center is your top choice for clutch repair.
-Some symptoms of a broken or worn-out clutch include:
+Some signs of a broken or worn-out clutch include:

 Strange noises when the clutch pedal is pressed - If you hear grinding noises when you press your clutch pedal, this indicates that the clutch is faulty or damaged or that there is a low level of fluid in your vehicle.